 Start Your Free Landlord Insurance Quote Now

-The idea of landlord insurance can be overwhelming, especially for a first-time investor or someone new to the state’s real-estate scene.
-TGS Insurance Agency is here to simplify the process for you.
-This page will help you understand landlord insurance in Texas, from coverage options to factors that could impact your premium.
-However, always feel free to contact one of our independent agents directly or submit your information for a free landlord insurance quote here.
+Becoming a landlord can be overwhelming, especially for a first-time investor or someone new to North Carolina’s real-estate scene.
+TGS Insurance Agency is here to streamline the process for you.
+This will help you understand what landlord coverage is available in North Carolina—anything from coverage options to aspects that could impact your premium.
+However, you can contact one of our independent agents at any time or submit your information here for a free landlord insurance quote.

 What Is Landlord Insurance?

-Landlord insurance, also called rental property insurance, investment property insurance, or dwelling fire coverage, covers risks associated with renting out your property for long periods of time.
-Types of property eligible include single- or multi-family homes, apartments, and condominiums that are not your primary residence.
-Coverage typically includes property damage, liability costs, and protection for landlords’ loss of rental income.
+Landlord insurance is also known as rental property insurance, dwelling fire coverage, or investment property insurance.
+This kind of insurance covers risks associated with having tenants for a long time at your property.
+Types of properties eligible for this kind of coverage are single- and multi-family homes, condos, and apartments that are not your primary residence.
+Within a North Carolina landlord insurance policy, you can get coverage for property damage, liability costs, and protection for landlords’ loss of income on the property.

 Related Reading: Landlord Insurance versus Homeowners Insurance

-In a landlord policy, liability coverage protects you, as a landlord, legally if someone is injured on your property.
-It can help cover medical care costs for the injured party in addition to helping with legal and court fees if you are sued by the injured party.
+Liability Coverage: In a landlord policy, this kind of coverage protects you, as a landlord, legally if someone is injured on your property.
+If the injured party sues you, it can help cover legal and court fees and medical care costs.

-Landlord insurance is a reassuring safeguard for owners to rent their property.
-It is there to cover unpredictable losses, but it doesn’t cover everything.
-Below is a list of claims that are usually not covered by landlord insurance.
+Landlord insurance is a way for owners to rent out their properties safely.
+Its main priority is to cover unpredictable losses, but it only covers some things.
+Below is a list of claims usually not covered by landlord insurance.

 Maintenance and Repairs

-If an appliance stops working, like an oven or dishwasher, landlord insurance will not cover the repairs or the money to purchase a new one.
+Suppose an appliance stops working, like an oven or dishwasher.
+In that case, landlord insurance will not cover repairs or purchasing a new appliance.

 Damage from Tenants

-Irresponsible tenants who neglect to properly take care of your rental property aren’t always covered by landlord insurance.
-Property owners might have to consider extra protection from these claims.
+Landowner insurance only sometimes covers irresponsible tenants who neglect to take care of your rental property properly.
+Property owners might consider taking extra protection to get this coverage.

 Renter’s Personal Property

-As with the case of a standard homeowners policy, a separate flood insurance policy needs to be purchased.
-This is to ensure that flooding is covered by insurance and is highly recommended even if your investment property is not in a flood zone!
+As with the case of a typical homeowners policy, a flood insurance policy needs to be purchased.
+Having a flood policy ensures that insurance covers flooding.
+TGS recommends it even if your investment property is not in a flood zone!

-Understanding the policy types and coverage options that differentiate landlord insurance policies will give you peace of mind and make it easier to sleep at night.
-Insurers might have varying carrier titles to describe their policies, so it is important to understand what each policy covers.
+Understanding different forms of landlord policies and coverage options that distinguish landlord insurance policies will help you make the right decision.
+Insurers might have varying carrier titles to describe their policies, so it is essential to understand what each type of DP policy covers.

-A DP-1 policy is the most basic and limited form of landlord insurance for rental properties.
-The DP1 policy is a named-perils policy, which only protects against the perils specifically named in the policy form; typically, there are only 10 named perils in this policy.
+A DP-1 policy is the most simple and limited landlord insurance policy for rental properties.
+The DP-1 policy is a “named-perils” policy, which only protects against perils that are specifically named in the policy form; typically, there are only ten named perils in this policy.

-A DP-2 policy offers slightly more coverage than a DP-1 policy and is considered moderate coverage for landlords.
-It covers all of the perils covered by a DP-1 policy plus additional events.
-The biggest difference over a DP-1 policy is that a DP-2 policy pays out the replacement cost value on property damage instead of the actual cash value.
+A DP-2 policy offers more coverage than a DP-1 policy but less than a DP-3.
+It is considered moderate coverage for landlords and covers all of the “named perils” covered by a DP-1 policy plus additional events.
+The most significant difference from a DP-1 policy is that it pays replacement cost value on property damage rather than ACV or actual cash value.

 Related Reading: Actual Cash Value vs. Replacement Cost Value